octoshrimpy/learn/backend/languages/lua.md

 # Lua
+_A lightweight programming language, often used for modding_

 ## do
 * [codecombat](https://codecombat.com) `game` - sign up as Individual (top right menu), and choose Lua as your language